bitcoindevkit/bitcoindevkit.org/content/repl/compiler.md

 ## Introduction

 If you want to play around with more complicated spending policies, you'll start to find it harder and harder to manually create the descriptors.
-This is where the miniscript compiler comes in! `magical-bitcoin-wallet` includes a very simple compiler that can produce a descriptor given a spending policy.
-The syntax used to encode the spending policiy is very well described [in this page](http://bitcoin.sipa.be/miniscript/), specifically in the "Policy to Miniscript compiler".
-The compiler included in Magical Bitcoin does basically the same job, but produces a descriptors for `rust-miniscript` that has some minor differences from the ones made by the C++ implementation used in that website.
+This is where the miniscript compiler comes in!
+The `bdk` library includes a very simple compiler that can produce a descriptor given a spending policy.
+The syntax used to encode the spending policy is very well described [in this page](http://bitcoin.sipa.be/miniscript/), specifically in the "Policy to Miniscript compiler".
+The compiler included in BDK does basically the same job, but produces descriptors for `rust-miniscript` that have some minor differences from the ones made by the C++ implementation used in that website.

 ## Installation